rsdoiel/ws/README.md

 + static file server
 + a simplified server side JavaScript platform
   + if you need more, I suggest [NodeJS](http://nodejs.org)

-### _wsinit_ features
++ a project setup option called *init*

-_wsinit_ takes three actions
+*_ws_ init* takes three actions

-+ create a basic site directory structure (e.g. htdocs, jsdocs, etc)
++ create a basic site directory structure (e.g. htdocs, jsdocs, etc) if needed
-+ create self signed SSL certificates (e.g. etc/site.key, etc/site.pem)
++ creates self signed SSL certificates (e.g. etc/site.key, etc/site.pem) if appropriate
 + suggests environment variable settings (e.g like you might put in etc/setup.conf)

 ## Configuration

-All configuration for _ws_ and friends can be configured via environment variables.
+Configuration for _ws_  can be passed directly from environment variables.
 That makes them container friendly.
 The environment can be overwritten by command line options.